sansin5982/Statistics-with-R/Chapter-4-Numerical-Measures.md

     of central tendency for datasets that are skewed or have outliers.
 -   The median divides the dataset into two equal parts, with 50% of the observations above and 50% below the median.
--   Calculation of median also depends on
+-   Calculation of median also depends on if the observations are odd or even.

 ### Mode